-- Number of emergency room (ER) visits for behavior and/or psychiatric diagnosis, pre- and post-

-- Number of hospitalizations for behavior and/or psychiatric diagnosis

-- Number of readmissions within 30, 60, and 90 days for behavior and/or psychiatric diagnosis

-- Length of time between hospitalizations

-- Prescription/medication fill percentage

-- Medication refill percentage

-- · Reduction in appointment wait time for the members that were triaged to an adult or child psychiatrist

-- Improved or maintained screening scores

-- Quality of life determination survey

-- Provider satisfaction survey

-- Percent of members accessing mental health treatment post positive screen date

-- Percent of members demonstrating continuous access to mental health services one year post diagnosis of mental health disorder (visits occur minimum of once every 3 Reduction in appointment wait time for the members that were triaged to an adult or child psychiatrist

-- Improved or maintained screening scores

-- Quality of life determination survey

-- Provider satisfaction survey

-- Percent of members accessing mental health treatment post positive screen date

-- Percent of members demonstrating continuous access to mental health services one year post diagnosis of mental health disorder (visits occur minimum of once every 3
+- 1. Number of emergency room (ER) visits for behavior and/or psychiatric diagnosis, pre- and post- - 2.
+Number of hospitalizations for behavior and/or psychiatric diagnosis - 3.
+Number of readmissions within 30, 60, and 90 days for behavior and/or psychiatric diagnosis - 4.
+Length of time between hospitalizations - 5.
+Prescription/medication fill percentage - 6.
+Medication refill percentage - 7.
+Reduction in appointment wait time for the members that were triaged to an adult or child psychiatrist - 8.
+Improved or maintained screening scores - 9.
+Quality of life determination survey - 10.
+Provider satisfaction survey - 11.
+Percent of members accessing mental health treatment post positive screen date - 12.
+Percent of members demonstrating continuous access to mental health services one year post diagnosis of mental health disorder (visits occur minimum of once every 3 months).